The question is often asked, “Do we really need to fill baby teeth?”

 - Untreated cavities in baby teeth can lead to pain and abscesses.
 A North Carolina study found that children with poor oral health were 3 times more likely to miss school because of a toothache.
 An estimated 51 million school hours are lost in the US each year due to dental pain.
 Fillings are a viable way to make sure that school and work hours aren’t missed. (source credit: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3222359/)

-- The worst time for a toothache is on a weekend or holidays when most dental offices are closed.
+- The worst time for a toothache is on a weekend or holiday when most dental offices are closed.
 Fillings take these possibilities off the table.
 Opting for a dental filling makes it less likely that you have that helpless feeling when it comes to your child being in pain.

 - Dental fillings stop the progress of decay and allow you to keep the baby tooth.
 This is important because baby teeth serve as space holders for the unformed adult teeth.
 Pulling baby teeth before the adult teeth are ready to erupt causes the teeth to shift often resulting in the need for braces which may cost over $6,000!
 Talk about saving you money!!
 Filling baby teeth is definitely a cheaper option.